google/oauth2l/README.md

 ### fetch

-Print the access token for the specified oauth scopes.
-For example, the following command prints access token for the following oauth scopes:
+Fetch and print an access token for the specified oauth scopes.
+For example, the following command prints access token for the following OAuth2 scopes:

 * https://www.googleapis.com/auth/userinfo.email
 * https://www.googleapis.com/auth/cloud-platform